luisubatuba/CakePHP-BlogTutorial/README.md

 You should adapt this configuration but if you installed the server just now then nothing of this is neccesary, just import the sql script.

 # Use
-After the installation, just go to localhost/blog or serverpath/blog and you will see this:
+After the installation, just go to localhost/blog or serverpath/blog

 # Read the Tutorial!